adclama9/Valorant_map_predictor/README.md

 2. It was trained before Fade was allowed in Pro play, so if Fade is in the game it has mistakes.

 #Try it out yourself!
+(Model file is too big for github, message me and I can send you a google drive link to download it.)
 Download all requirements in valmappredenv.yml Download all files run run_model.py in the folder.